-The Administrator acknowledges the shared responsibility that signatories, the Code and other stakeholders have to uphold and enhance the reputation of Australia’s carbon industry.
-The Administrator’s approach to compliance is to prioritise supportive engagement that assists signatories to understand and meet compliance obligations, rather than enforcing punitive sanctions that drive Signatories away.
+The Administrator acknowledges the shared responsibility that Signatories, the Code and other stakeholders have to uphold and enhance the reputation of Australia’s carbon industry.
+The Administrator’s approach to compliance is to prioritise supportive engagement that assists Signatories to understand and meet their compliance obligations, rather than enforcing punitive sanctions that drive Signatories away.

 The Administrator has responsibilities including undertaking compliance audits and initiating enquiries into compliance, investigating complaints and breaches, enforcing sanctions, suspensions and removals and referring cases to the Code Review Panel.

-The Administrator will seek to deter, detect, & respond to non-compliance in a consistent and fair manner.
+The Administrator will seek to deter, detect, and respond to non-compliance in a consistent and fair manner.
 This approach has been developed to align with the below guiding principles to:

 - Encourage transparency and trust between Signatories and the Administrator;